purushottamkar/cs771/README.md

-# ml22-23a
-CS 771A: Introduction to Machine Learning, IIT Kanpur, 2022-23-autumn offering
+CS 771A: Introduction to Machine Learning, IIT Kanpur